 Valerie Smith Boyd

-From 2008 to 2016, Valerie served on the National Security Council staff, where she organized the interagency policy process and managed briefing and decision materials for the President and the Cabinet.
+From 2008 to 2016, Valerie served on the National Security Council staff, organizing the interagency policy process and managing briefing and decision materials for the President and the Cabinet.
 Earlier in her career, she was part of the small team that stood up DHS headquarters upon the signing of the Homeland Security Act of 2002.
 She represented the new department as a spokesperson from 2003 to 2005.
 Between public service, she has worked in corporate social responsibility.

 Currently, Valerie is Director of Partnership for Public Service's Center for Presidential Transition.
-She most recently was at Zenith Global Partners, LLC.
+She most recently worked at Zenith Global Partners, LLC.

 Valerie is from Southern California and resides in Washington, DC with her family.
-She has bachelor’s degrees from the University of California, Berkeley and a Master’s in Public Policy from the Harvard Kennedy School.
+She holds a B.A. from the University of California, Berkeley, and an M.A, in Public Policy from the Harvard Kennedy School.